oceanoceanna/LLMEraser/README.md

 sh test_attack_movielens.sh
 ```

-Note that: set the `llm_path` argument with your own directory path of the Llama2 model; set the correct ckpt_path.
+Note that: set the `llm_path` argument with your own directory path of the Llama2 model; set the correct `ckpt_path`.

 ### Hyperparameters